FlowFuse/flowfuse/docs/user/devices.md

 ## Editing the Node-RED flows directly on a device

 You can edit the flows directly on the device.
 This is useful for debugging and testing.
-Additionally, once your edits are complete, you can, optionally, make a snapshot of the changes and upload it to the platform to be shared with other devices.
+Additionally, once your edits are complete, you can make a snapshot of the changes and upload it to the platform to be shared with other devices.

 1. Go to your teams's **Devices** page.